isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 	<li><a href="https://go.gov.sg/nparks-ag-plot-how-to-pay-axs">How to make payment</a> (for successful applicants only)</li>
 </ul>

+<p><b>Applications are now closed.</b> Plots will be assigned via ballot.
+Applicants will be notified via email from AXS on the outcome of their application by end-May 2024.</p>

 <h4>Frequently Asked Questions (FAQs)</h4>
 <p>Have a question about the Allotment Gardening Scheme?
 Check out the FAQs below!</p>
 <ul class="jekyllcodex_accordion">